Notion Integration

 Create a database (or use an existing one)

 Create a full-page database in Notion with properties matching your form fields.
-For example, if your form has "name", "email", and "message" fields, add those as properties in your database.
-The "Name" property should be of type Title, and others should be Text (rich text).
+The "Name" property should be of type Title, and others can be Rich Text, Email, or Phone as needed.

 3